apoorva1999/Optimized-External-Sorting-Algorithm-for-Database-Records/README.md

 - cd tests
 - Run `run-tests.sh` command to run all the tests

-The options for `run-tests.sh` include:
+- The options for `run-tests.sh` include:

     - `-v` (verbose: print what each test is doing on the console)
     - `-t n` (run only test `n`)

-After running the tests, some files are generated.
+After running the tests, some output files are generated.
 Understanding output of each test
 - `n.out`: contains all the logs from each test
 - `n.err`: contains error message if any
 - `n.rc` : contains return code of the test